elanmarae/okinawa-curry/README.md

 jQuery offers many exciting possibilities for enriching a user experience, as well as an extended [jQuery UI](https://jqueryui.com/) library.
 For now, we're going to use it to dynamically load some data into our document for use with our Leaflet map.

-<a name="dynamic-loading-data-using-jquerys-ajax-request"></a>
 ## Dynamic loading data using jQuery's AJAX request

 So far within MAP672 we've loaded an external GeoJSON file into our script at runtime by creating that file as a JavaScript file and using the HTML `src` attribute (e.g., `<script src="power-plants.js"></script>`).
 Moving forward, we'll be using a different approach to get our data into our maps: a technique known as **asynchronous JavaScript and XML (AJAX)**.

 AJAX is a techie buzz word and involves several different web technologies such as JavaScript, the Document Object Module (DOM), and server requests (XMLHttpRequests).
 Ironically, it often does not involve XML (eXtensible Markup Language).
 The important thing to understand for now is that an AJAX request occurs after the page has loaded and enables a web application (such as our map) to load data or files without refreshing the page.

 AJAX is slick in this way and allows for a more seamless user experience as information is loaded and updated within a page without it being overly obvious.
 Google Maps, for instance, pioneered this technique when it introduced its tile-based slippy maps in 2005.
 We are loading only the tiles that are being displayed in the current viewport, which drastically increases the page load time.
 As the user pans or zooms around the map, new tiles are loaded on the fly using AJAX.
-For further reading on AJAX, see Garrett's now classic explanation written way back in 2005 ([http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/)).
+For further reading on AJAX, see Garrett's now classic explanation written back in 2005 ([http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/](http://www.adaptivepath.com/ideas/ajax-new-approach-web-applications/)).

 Take note that within this lab's data directory (*lab-10/data/*), there is a file named *ky_counties_housing.json*, which contains both geometry information for Kentucky counties and information about housing units in Kentucky collected in the 2010 census, aggregated to these county levels.
 You can examine the data contained within this text-based GeoJSON file within a text editor:

 ![GeoJSON data of Kentucky housing](graphics/geojson-data.png)
 **Figure 02.** GeoJSON data of Kentucky housing.

-Note that beyond the latitude and longitude coordinates eroded for each county, there are also several data attributes with both string and numerical type values (e.g., `"NAME": "Ohio", "TOTAL": "10219", "OCCUPIED": "9176", "VACANT": "1043"`).
+Note that beyond the latitude and longitude coordinates eroded for each county, there are also several data attributes with both string and strings that can be converted to numerical type values (e.g., `"NAME": "Ohio", "TOTAL": "10219", "OCCUPIED": "9176", "VACANT": "1043"`).
 The meanings of these data attributes are noted within the *ky_counties_housing.txt*.

 Rather than load this file as JavaScript, like we did with the power plants data in MAP672, we want to use our JavaScript to request this file after the page has loaded and make it available to us to use within the Leaflet map.